icastillo7/controlsproject-/README.md

 Figure 1 illustrates the physical system in top view and side view.
 The system consists of a main support beam, two support bearings and a shaft, and the spool.
 Torque is applied to the shaft and spool from a motor and the angular velocity is monitored by a tachometer.

+x1

+The load of the system can be modeled through the use of Newton’s laws.

+x2

 g = gravity positive direction is down
 M load = mass of the load